moetunes/dminiwm/README.md

 27/2/12

 >	Option in the config file to not show a panel when a window is open.
-    Last focused window is refocused and the mouse moved to it on window removal or desktop change
+    Last focused window is refocused and the mouse moved to it on desktop change

 ###Status
 ------